Carolyn Bessette didn't say yes when John F. Kennedy Jr. first proposed to her.

 Again, however, he was still JFK Jr.

-So Ethel Kennedy decided to have a chat with Carolyn after that little blowup in the park, and she sent a plane to pick her up and bring the young woman to Hickory Hill, the RFK family estate in Virginia.
+So Ethel decided to have a chat with Carolyn after their little blowup in the park, and she sent a plane to pick up her nephew's fiancée and bring the young woman to Hickory Hill, the RFK family estate in Virginia.

 "I went through that with Bobby at first," Ethel said, according to the unnamed friend who Carolyn brought with her to Hickory Hill that day for moral support, who shared the story with Taraborrelli.
 "Then I finally got it that the only way to survive in this family is to look in the mirror in the morning every single day and say, 'You know what?
 I am enough.'
 Plain and simple.
 That's it.
 'I am enough.'
 Eventually it sinks in that, yes, you are enough, and that no one can ever take that away from you.
 Not even the Kennedys."